 Lactose intolerance is very common in adults, particularly those with Asian, African, Native American, or Mediterranean ancestry.
-According to the National Institutes of Health (NIH), nearly 30 million American people over the age of 20 are lactose intolerant (NIH, 2012).
-The condition is not serious but may be unpleasant.
+According to Mayo Clinic, nearly 30 million American people over the age of 20 are lactose intolerant.
+The condition isn’t serious but may be unpleasant.

 Lactose intolerance usually causes gastrointestinal symptoms, such as gas, bloating, and diarrhea, about 30 minutes to two hours after ingesting milk or other dairy products containing lactose.
 People who are lactose intolerant may need to avoid eating these products or take medicines containing the lactase enzyme before doing so.